Valtik Studios

 The default Firebase setup

-Firebase Authentication supports anonymous sign-in. a single API call creates a temporary user with a valid UID.
-This is intended for shopping carts, saved preferences, and other pre-signup features.
+Firebase Authentication supports anonymous sign-in.
+A single API call creates a temporary user with a valid UID.
+Intended for shopping carts, saved preferences, and pre-signup features.
 The problem is what happens when Firestore security rules trust any authenticated user.

 The permissive rules pattern